-Along the way, we have attracted 30,651 followers on Facebook - putting us among the top public pension organizations in the country - and more than 3,000 on X.

-We did this by sharing news about new legislation, information about retiring from one of our five systems, and educational articles from a variety of financial sources that we think would interest to you.
+Along the way, we have attracted 30,651 followers on Facebook - putting us among the top public pension organizations in the country - and more than 3,000 on X. We did this by sharing news about new legislation, information about retiring, and educational articles from a variety of financial sources that we think would interest to you.